KYLChiu/KYLChiu.github.io/_pages/about.md

 Hi!
 I'm a Python/C++ quantitative developer with interests spanning across software engineering, mathematics and finance.
 I hold a bachelors degree in Mathematics from Warwick University and a masters degree in Mathematical and Computational Finance from Oxford University.

-Stay tuned to hear occasional rants about how Python is so much easier to develop in compared to C++, or how much faster C++ is compared to Python (looking at you, GIL!).
-I'll probably sporadically (or rather, stochastically) throw in a volatility related topic as well.
+Stay tuned for occasional rants about the joys and frustrations of Python versus C++.
+You'll hear about how Python makes development a breeze compared to C++, and how C++ runs circles around Python in terms of speed (thanks, GIL!).
+And don't be surprised if I occasionally (or should I say stochastically) dive into a topic related to volatility.

 A short Python puzzle to get us acquainted:
 ```python